 So you have to choose wisely the right data visualization tool depending on your business requirements and the kind of visualizations and reports you desire.

 Big Data is an expression related to an extensive amount of both structured and unstructured data, so large that it is tough to process using traditional database and software techniques.
-In the majority of the enterprise scenarios, the volume of data is too big or it moves too fast or it exceeds current processing capacity.
+In the majority of enterprise scenarios, the volume of data is too big, it moves too fast or it exceeds current processing capacity.
+Professionals having big data training usually make use of big data in enterprise scenarios.

 Big Data is capable of helping companies improve operations and make faster and more rational judgments.
 The data is collected from a host of sources that includes emails, mobile devices, applications, databases, servers, and other sources.
 When captured, this data is formatted, manipulated, stored and then analyzed.
 It can benefit a business to achieve valuable insight to increase revenues, acquire or maintain customers and develop operations.